Verify ASiC

 BDOC and DigiDoc files

 Estonia's .bdoc is an ASiC-E container under the hood.
-Upload it and the DSS engine validates it the same way, along with the DigiDoc4 packages used across the Baltic eID ecosystem.
+Rename it to .asice or .zip if the upload refuses the extension, and the DSS engine validates it the same way, along with the DigiDoc4 packages used across the Baltic eID ecosystem.

 FAQ